 Hypersexuality is the loss of control over sexual fantasy.
 The correct explanation for hypersexuality is sexual thoughts and behaviors, or uncontrollable sexual impulses.
-It is commonly known as compulsive sexual behavior disorder or Hypersexual disorder and even sometimes referred to as sex addiction.
+It is commonly known as compulsive sexual behavior disorder or Hypersexual disorder and is even sometimes referred to as sex addiction.

 What Causes Hypersexuality?

-- Injury to the brain – Injuries to the brain have noted quite distinct changes in behaviour, mostly aggressive and overly sexual behaviour.
+- Injury to the brain – Injuries to the brain have noted quite distinct changes in behaviour, most aggressive and overly sexual behaviour.
 Research indicates that the temporal lobe is associated with sexual behaviour and any injury to this part of the brain may lead to sudden changes in sexual appetite (usually extreme changes).

 - Genetic history(heredity) mental illness – If your family history has a disposition towards mental illnesses then you are more likely to be affected by mental disorders such as hypersexuality.

 - Exposure to sexual abuse or violence as a child – Sexual abuse and violence are traumatic experiences that leave can leave a permanent mark and proves to be extremely damaging during the formative years.
-This trauma can manifest into hypersexuality or other issues.

 - Medications – Medications used for Parkinson’s may also cause a dopamine imbalance.

 Hypersexual disorder can have many negative consequences that affect both you and others.
 You can suffer from guilt, shame, and low self-esteem.
 It develops other mental illnesses such as depression, suicide, severe distress, and anxiety.